The L1-Potts functional for robust jump-sparse reconstruction: Reconstruction of highly blurred jump-sparse signals

-using the algorithm proposed in \cite{clason2009duality}.
+can be found in \autoref{fig:potts_deconv_large}.
+To solve \eqref{eq:L1-TV-K} we used the algorithm proposed in \cite{clason2009duality}.
 We observe that the computed minimizer of the $L^1$-TV functional still contains noise, whereas the solution of our approach recovers the piecewise constant signal almost perfectly.